milesj/shapeshifter/README.md

 Alias names: `ref`

 > If a `type` definition does not exist in a GraphQL schematic,
-> it will assume to be a reference in a relative file of the same name.
+> Shapeshifter will assume it to be a reference to a relative file of the same name.
-> For example, `./Profile.gql`, using the code block mentioned previously.
+> For example, using the code block mentioned previously, `./Profile.gql`.

 ##### Self References